-The non-current portion of this liability is measured based on the present value of expected future payments to be made in respect of services provided by employees up to the end of the reporting period.
-Consideration is given to expected future wage and salary increases of 2.4% per annum and past experience of employee retention.
+The non-current portion of the long service leave liability is measured based on the present value of expected future payments to be made in respect of services provided by employees up to the end of the reporting period.
+Consideration is given to expected future wage and salary increases and past experience of employee retention.
 Expected future payments are discounted using market yields at the end of the reporting period of high-quality corporate bonds with terms and currencies that match, as closely as possible, the estimated future cash outflows.
 Remeasurements as a result of experience adjustments and changes in actuarial assumptions are recognised in profit or loss.